Catherine (video game): Reception

-Catherine received mostly positive reviews, according to review aggregator Metacritic.
+Catherine received mostly positive reviews, according to review aggregator platform Metacritic.
 In an import review, GamesRadar praised the story, but criticized the game's difficulty due to random enemy AI, though they later gave the English release 8/10, citing changes had removed most of the game's annoyances.
 Some Japanese gamers complained that the game was too difficult, thus making Atlus release a patch that included an easier difficulty mode.
 Tom Bissell of Grantland, was pleasantly surprised by the game and gave it a very positive review.

-In 2013, Liz Lanier of Game Informer included Catherine and Katherine among the top ten female villains in video games, stating that "...Vincent can't catch a break between Catherine seducing him one minute and manipulating him the next; Katherine isn't much better with her passive-aggressive push toward marriage.
+In 2013, Liz Lanier of Game Informer included Catherine and Katherine among the top ten female villains in video games, stating that "Vincent can't catch a break between Catherine seducing him one minute and manipulating him the next; Katherine isn't much better with her passive-aggressive push toward marriage.
 Considering both appear as horrifying boss battles, they can easily be any man's worst nightmare."
 In 2014, David Auerbach of Slate claimed Catherine to be sexist, writing that its treatment of relationships and sex exemplified a misogynous tendency in video game culture that became a topic of media discussion over the next several years.
 Among other complaints, Auerbach claimed that the game is "a bellwether for what tech culture and gaming have come to mean for a lot of men: a safe playspace from the realities that they believe women force on them."

 Emily Short, a game writer and designer, wrote that she found the game's characters generally unsympathetic for a variety of reasons.
 She was also annoyed by its approach to gender roles due to its negative message about women in relationships and lack of non-standard relationship types, describing the narrative as "both misogynist and misandrist" despite late-game attempts to recognise the complexity of gender relations.
 In a 2011 feature on faith in video game narratives, GameSpot said that the game succeeded in "personalizing the emotional weight of everyday sin" without carrying an overtly Christian message.